Table of Contents[Hide][Show]

 Why such widespread enthusiasm about Saratoga Springs?
-Cultural Heritage TravelingMom headed to New York state to find out.
-Her tips can take you to the performing arts center, downtown, state park, city park and racetrack.
+Let us count the ways.
+There’s the performing arts center, downtown, state park, city park and racetrack.
 They’re close to each other and the cosmos too!
 These tips ring true for girlfriend getaways, romantic travel and family fun.
 Solo travel too.

 13 Saratoga Springs, NY, Summer Pleasures